olini/olini/README.md

 - :chart_with_upwards_trend: I'm passionate about the way data and technology are changing the world
 - :open_book: I love to study and learn every day
-- :man_technologist: I’m currently working at LafargeHolcim as a Business Intelligence Analyst
+- :man_technologist: I’m currently working at RED Asset as a Data Scientist
 - :computer: I’m currently learning Data Science and Machine Learning through hands-on projects
 - 📫 How to reach me:
   - :briefcase: [LinkedIn](https://www.linkedin.com/in/lucasolini/)